 Kathy is a yoga teacher, meditation, and breathwork coach specializing in helping people connect to themselves through movement and breath.
 You can read more about her here.
 You’ve decided to go on a wellness retreat.
 Good for you!
 Your body, mind, and soul will thank you for it.

 One tiny problem… The market is flooded with retreats from all over the world, and more are popping up each day.
 It’s almost overwhelming to sift through the offerings and know you’re making the right choice.

-They take place all over the world and they all make similar promises…they will help you to relax, recharge and rejuvenate.
+They take place worldwide and all make similar promises…they will help you relax, recharge and rejuvenate.

 There’s no governing body or recognized rating system, it’s just word of mouth and a leap of faith.
 However, it’s certainly a leap worth taking.
 Retreats are an amazing way to travel.

 To make the decision-making process easy and enjoyable, here are five guidelines:

 Before you start digging around, have a general understanding of what you want.
 This will be your compass as you navigate the research.

 When do I want to retreat and for how long?
 (For example, in November for 7 to 10 days)

 Am I willing to travel?
 Plane/Train/Car 3 hours, 8 hours?